Installment Sales Taxation

 Gross Profit Percentage = Gross Profit/Contract Price

-If the mortgage exceeds the installment sale basis, then the excess is considered received in the year of the sale.
-Additionally, the excess amount is added to the contract price, in which case, the gross profit percentage will be 100%.
+If the mortgage exceeds the installment sale basis, the excess is considered received when sold.
+Additionally, the excess amount is added to the contract price, so the gross profit percentage will be 100%.

 Example: Calculating Profit on an Installment Sale Where the Mortgage Exceeds the Installment Basis

 You sell your land to a buyer for $25,000, who also assumes your mortgage of $20,000, with the balance of $5000 to be paid over the next 5 years of equal payments of $1000 each + interest.
-Because the mortgage exceeds the installment basis, the gross profit ratio is 100%, in which case the entire amount of each annual payment must be reported as profit.
+Because the mortgage exceeds the installment basis, the gross profit ratio is 100%, so the entire amount of each annual payment must be reported as profit.

 Selling Price $25,000